cdapio/cdap/cdap-docs/developer-guide/source/_examples/wordcount.rst

     "word": "CDAP"
   }

-3. You can try executing other methods available in this procedure,
+3. You can try executing other methods available in this procedure:

-    - getStats
+    - getStats - This returns the statistics, "total words received", "total length of words received" and so on.
-    - getAssoc - For getAssoc you need to provide two words to get their association count, example: {"word1":"Hello", "word2":"CDAP"}
+    - getAssoc - For getAssoc you need to provide two words to get their association count, example: {"word1":"Hello", "word2":"CDAP"}.

-Once done, You can stop the application as described in :ref:`Building and Running Applications <stop-application>`
+Once done, you can stop the application as described in :ref:`Building and Running Applications <stop-application>`.

 .. highlight:: java